Azure/connectthedots/Devices/DirectlyConnectedDevices/NodeJS/BeagleBoneBlack/BeagleBone_Black_setup.md

 * For Windows, download PuTTY and PSCP from [here](http://www.putty.org/).
 * Wired Internet access for the device.

-To work on the code of the project, you can use your favorite editor...
+To work on the code of the project, you can use your favorite code editor.

 ## Configure the BeagleBone Black##